Element104/ideas/PROPOSAL.md

 ### SELinux

- * turned ON by default
+ * Enforcing mode by default
  * Confine the user
  * Remove unconfied_t
  * Make sure it's not that easy to disable SELinux? (i.e. remove setenforce etc, LOL) But make it possible for debugging (probably selinux=0 for kernel is good enough...)